z226/covid-19-data/scripts/scripts/vaccinations/README.md

 ```

 ### Credentials file
-The environment variable `OWID_COVID_VAX_CREDENTIALS_FILE` corresponds to the path to the credentials file.
-This is internal. `Google`-related fields require a valid OAuth JSON credentials file (see [gsheets
+The environment variable `${OWID_COVID_VAX_CREDENTIALS_FILE}` corresponds to the path to the credentials file.
+This is internal.
+Google-related fields require a valid OAuth JSON credentials file (see [gsheets
   documentation](https://gsheets.readthedocs.io/en/stable/#quickstart)).
 The file should have the following structure:
 ```json
 {